Kingjo16/Mastering-Python/README.md

 # Mastering-Python
-Full Python Mastering Class with Free code Camp and Others self thought
+This repository tracks my journey mastering Python using resources like FreeCodeCamp and self-taught projects.